 - notebookLM

 An AI-powered research and learning assistant provided by Google.
-It can read PDFs, websites, YouTube videos, documents, and more, providing summaries, analyses, and Q&A based on the content.
-It helps with summarizing emails, news articles, and documents, reducing the "mental burden" on days when you're not feeling well.
+It can read PDFs, websites, YouTube videos, and documents, providing summaries, analyses, and Q&A based on their content.
+It helps reduce the "mental burden" of thinking on days when you're not feeling well by summarizing emails, news articles, and documents.

 Reference: Google NotebookLM|AI Research Tool & Thought Partner|Google

 2-6.
-[Internal Disabilities & Chronic Illnesses] Gather Limited Information Efficiently to Reduce Burden
+[Internal Disabilities & Rare Diseases] Gather Information Efficiently to Reduce Burden

-Individuals with internal disabilities or chronic illnesses often experience invisible fatigue.
-They may also find it challenging to understand complex and scarce information about their conditions.
+Individuals with internal disabilities or rare diseases often experience invisible fatigue.
+Additionally, there may be limited information about their conditions, making them complex and difficult to understand.
 In such cases, utilizing AI can help manage fatigue and efficiently gather information.

 - Genspark

-An AI tool that acts like a secretary, coordinating and scheduling with your email and calendar, making it suitable for managing schedules while preserving the energy of those who tire easily.
-It integrates with your calendar to schedule appointments, and you can customize rules to match your health, such as "only two heavy tasks per day" or "no consecutive days of outings," ensuring peace of mind for those who tire easily.
+An AI tool that acts like a secretary, integrating with your email and calendar to schedule and coordinate plans, making it suitable for managing schedules while conserving energy for those prone to fatigue.
+It integrates with your calendar to schedule appointments, but you can customize rules to suit your health, such as "only two heavy tasks per day" or "no consecutive days of outings," ensuring peace of mind for those who tire easily.

-Additionally, when researching your condition, Genspark's search engine handles it all.
-It provides summaries based on web sources, allowing you to use it confidently and efficiently without repeatedly searching.
+Furthermore, when researching your condition, Genspark's search engine can handle it all.
+It summarizes based on sources available on the web, allowing you to use it with confidence and eliminating repetitive research steps for efficiency.

 Reference: Genspark|Your All-in-One AI Workspace